 Trademarking gaining ground in the Danish music industry

-Morten thinks that historically, an artist name has not been considered from a business perspective in Denmark to any sufficient degree, that is, as a trademark with a commercial value that could be sold or licensed to others.
-He does emphasise, however, that this approach to the music industry is changing.
+Historically, an artist name has not been considered from a business perspective in Denmark to any sufficient degree, that is, as a trademark with a commercial value that could be sold or licensed to others.
+However, this approach to the music industry is changing.

-In Denmark, established artists like Joey Moe, Volbeat and Lukas Graham have already registered their artist names as trademarks, and Morten anticipates growing interest from artists, managers and record companies in the coming years.
+In Denmark, established artists like Joey Moe, Volbeat and Lukas Graham have already registered their artist names as trademarks, and we anticipate growing interest from artists, managers and record companies in the coming years.